 This philosophy has also been the basis for interdisciplinary study and research to an extent that is rarely found elsewhere.
 Carnegie Mellon houses a myriad of interdisciplinary research facilities that combine expertise in diverse fields to produce exciting new areas of exploration.

 Our commitment to diversity in our research and in our student population truly makes Carnegie Mellon a unique place to carry out your graduate education.

-Support for our graduate students and respect for diversity begins with recuitment and continues through our many retention programs.
-Whether students are looking for confidential conversations with the Ombudsman, professional development seminars, women's gatherings or conference funding, Carnegie Mellon provides people, programs and resources for our students to succeed.
+Support for our graduate students and respect for diversity begins with recruitment and continues through our many retention programs.
+Whether students are looking for confidential conversations with the Ombudsman, professional development seminars, women's gatherings or conference funding, Carnegie Mellon provides people, programs, and resources for our students to succeed.